For market lovers and ingredient geeks who want to explore Mexico’s ingredients in a more profound way.

 KNOW BEFORE YOU GO

-We meet at 9:00 AM in front of the entrance to El Gran Hotel.
 The outings last 3.5 hours.
 Bring comfortable shoes, as there's a lot of walking involved.
 There's also a ton of food, so it's a good idea to skip breakfast!
 Mexico City’s traffic can be a nightmare of the best of days.
 We strongly encourage people to use public transportation.
 The Centro neighborhood is regularly the site of parades, demonstrations, events, etc, so please plan accordingly to arrive on time.
 The summer months are Mexico City’s rainy season.
 While the rain normally starts in the late afternoon, well after our outings are through, CTH’s ‘Insiders Guide to Mexico CIty’s Merced Market’ is rain or shine, so be prepare

 THE CTH WAY